greattechpk/javascript-terminal-game/README.md

 Other operations in the works are in no certain order:

--mv
+- mv
--cp
+- cp
--general mock git commands
+- general mock git commands

 General other features to be added include: